yoonsuhchung/SystemProgramming/README.md

 # SystemProgramming
-This is a repository for programming assignments in SNU 'data communication' class.
+This is a repository for programming assignments from SNU 'data communication' class.